fission-codes/fission-server/design/README.md

 # Approach

-## Event Sourcing

-Instead of recording the `createdAt` and latest `modifiedAt`, the Fission server records immutable events.
-This stores more data in the database, but has multiple advantages:

-- Schema migrations can be reconstituted performed directly or by playing over the log
-- Post hoc analysis and debugging is possible
-- Nondestructive updates makes fixing bugs in-place significantly easier

 ## Resource DIDs

 In the previous (Haskell) server, the user's DID was registered directly in the (central) database.
 This approach has a few drawbacks: